 So, stakeholders can also be grouped by other characteristics based on their ability to exercise such influence.
 Hence, to assess the influence within the stakeholder groups, some powerful questions to ask are:

-1. Who are the types of members generally required for the governing body (or steering committee)?
+- What types of members are generally required for the governing body?

-4. Who are looking more quantitative metrics and who are looking for qualitative metrics?
+- Who is looking for more quantitative metrics and qualitative metrics?

 While there may be other criteria based on the product or service the project delivers, outputs, outcomes, and benefits the program produces or the strategic value the portfolio generates, these starter questions make one think of the stakeholder groups differently so that one can come up with an effective communication plan to effectively manage the stakeholders.